Alice, South Africa

 Alice, also known as Dikeni, is a small town on the R63 road in the Eastern Cape, South Africa, adjacent to the Tyhume River.
+The town serves as halfway between Qonce and KwaMaqoma.
 It is named after Princess Alice of the United Kingdom, the second daughter of the British Queen Victoria.
 In 1824, the town was settled by British Colonists.
 It forms part of Raymond Mhlaba Local Municipality.